Devon Toews Game Preview: Avalanche vs. Kraken

-Devon Toews will be among those in action Thursday when his Colorado Avalanche play the Seattle Kraken at Ball Arena.
-Looking to bet on Toews' props versus the Kraken?
-Scroll down for stats and information.
+Devon Toews will be in action when the Colorado Avalanche and Seattle Kraken play on Monday at Climate Pledge Arena, beginning at 10:00 PM ET.
+Looking to wager on Toews' props?
+Here is some information to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.